webarch-coop/ansible-role-openproject/README.md

 ## Notes

 * For some reason `openproject configure` seems to sometimes fail if the server is not rebooted before it is run.
-* The default Apache config doesn't work with Let's Encrypt and the `Includes` for non existant files causes a problem, the following config with the [users role](https://git.coop/webarch/users) replicates that provided bu OpenProject:
+* The default Apache config doesn't work with Let's Encrypt and the `Includes` for non existant files causes a problem, the following config with the [users role](https://git.coop/webarch/users) replicates that provided by OpenProject:

 ```yaml
 users: